Get Better Quotes 35+

 Real Experts- Trusted

 Workers compensation in Florida continues to stabilize as the cost of workers compensation has improved over the past few years.
-Just last year, NCCI recommended a rate reduction for 2016 of over 5% on average.
+Just last year, NCCI recommended a rate reduction of over 5% on average.

 The largest threat to Florida insurance industry has come from some contractors who have utilized illegal employee leasing schemes and shell companies to get around the laws in Florida.
 The Florida Department of Workers Compensation has stepped up enforcement and continue to levy large fines or cease operations of those companies evading the proper system.
 Florida has one of the highest rates of insurance fraud in the U.S.